patrickjuchli/basic-ftp/README.md

 ## Client API

-`new Client(timeout = 0)`
+`new Client(timeout = 30000)`

 Create a client instance using an optional timeout in milliseconds that will be used for control and data connections.
-Use 0 to disable timeouts.
+Use 0 to disable timeouts, default is 30 seconds.

 `close()`